Food and Drink in South Lakeland

 You would be hard-pressed to find anyone who hasn't heard of Grasmere Gingerbread, Cartmel Sticky Toffee Pudding and the first confectionery to reach the summit of Mount Everest, Kendal Mint Cake, but these famous and traditional foodstuffs sit cheek-by-jowl with a new generation of producers who are shaping the 'taste district'.

-Bakers and butchers, manufacturers of preserves, chutneys and relishes, luxury ice cream and innovative infused vinegars – South Lakeland provides an inspirational setting for artisan producers to thrive and create truly outstanding food and beverages.
+Bakers,butchers and manufacturers of preserves, chutneys and relishes, luxury ice cream and innovative infused vinegars abound here – South Lakeland provides an inspirational setting for artisan producers to thrive and create truly outstanding food and beverages.

 Sheep farming has literally shaped the landscape of the Lake District with deciduous forest making way for grazing land centuries ago, and the lamb produced in the hills and dales of South Lakeland, along with the Salt Marsh Lamb of the Holker Estate, rivals that of anywhere in the world.